 Date of birth

-Huddersfield Town completed the signing of England Under-21 international Kasey Palmer from Chelsea on a Standard Loan for the 2016/17 season in July 2016.
+Huddersfield Town completed the signing of England Under-21 international Kasey Palmer from Chelsea on a Standard Loan for the 2017/18 Premier League season.

 20 year-old Kasey predominantly plays in the ‘number 10’ slot behind the main striker, but has also been deployed in the wide attacking areas too.